applied-project-2020/zoosh/README.md

 # Project Overview
 Our project is a web application built using the MERN stack.
 It is a forum for students in Galway, specifically for clubs and societies.
-Students can log on with their college email and create their own Club/Society for which they can have discussions, events, and many more features.
+Students can log on with their email and create their own Club/Society for which they can have discussions, and many more features.

 ## Authors